 Google Trends suggests that interest in the term started rising sharply since 2010.

-Sure, in its modern format of blogs and social media, businesses have only recently invested heavily in content marketing.
+Sure, in the modern format of blogs and social media, businesses have only recently invested heavily in content marketing.
 They tie it to traffic and conversions.
-However, corporations have been telling stories (content marketing 101) and helping their customers to build goodwill for centuries.
+However, corporations have been telling stories (content marketing 101) and helping customers build goodwill for centuries.

 Initially “The Furrow” contained agricultural tips, reprinted articles, John Deere products, and photos on a 10 by 13-inch newspaper.
 However, it soon became visual with a strong focus on pictures as the information they shared wasn’t unique and easily available at other places.

-You can access a few editions of “The Furrow” in the archives section on their site.
+You can access a few editions of “The Furrow” from the archives section on their site.
 How does the publication survive with a legacy of over 124 years?

 As per the art director, Tom Sizemore, who has worked on the magazine for the past 37 years, it’s because the content focuses on farmers instead of the company products.

-Even after a massive following on all of the social media and sharing educational content online, the consumer demand for their print edition surpasses digital.
-Their surveys reveal that about 80% of the readers still prefer paper over electronic.
+Even after a massive following on all of the social media and sharing educational content online, consumer demand for their print edition surpasses digital.
+Their surveys reveal that about 80% of their readers still prefer paper over electronic.

 The Furrow shows how to execute a content marketing strategy in a supposedly boring niche, like manufacturing.

 Takeaway: Content marketing is fundamentally about telling stories and being useful to your customers.
 Social media and SEO are channels to reach your customers.
-However, you have to strike emotional chords with your audience, which can even occur through high-resolution pictures.
+However, you have to strike an emotional chord with your audience, which can even take place through high-resolution pictures.

-If you sell a fun product directly to consumers (DTC), then would your audience appreciate reading in-depth how-to articles?
+If you sell a fun product directly to consumers (DTC), then would your audience appreciate reading comprehensive instructional articles?
 What if your product is centered around the humorous creature, a dog?
 Your audience will likely prefer consuming entertaining and light-hearted content.

 Barkbox, a side project for co-founder Matt Meeker, adopted this unique strategy.
 They saw the dog toys and treats from their subscription service shared by a LOT of people in unboxing videos.
 So the brand started putting unboxing at the heart of the Barkbox experience.
 They started monthly themes to plan the items inside their boxes to provide a variety to the content creators.

 Besides YouTube, the company has tasted success on other social media platforms, including Instagram (with 1.5M followers) and Facebook (with close to 3M fans).
 They have even built their dog-themed content agency, Barkpost.
-It has grown reasonably successfully past 500k monthly visitors (as per SimilarWeb).
+It has grown reasonably successfully with over 500k monthly visitors (as per SimilarWeb).

 BarkPost focuses on entertaining their audience of dog lovers.
 It is aptly titled “Funny Dog News for Pup Parents” with categories like “cute” and “humor.”
 The majority of their top-performing content in search (as per Ahrefs) is either visual-heavy, BuzzFeed style listicles.
 Else, it is fun articles like “how to understand dog meme.”